postcss/postcss-cli/Readme.md

 Observe file system changes and recompile as source files change.

-When inlining CSS imports (e.g. with [postcss-import]), add an update handler to your JavaScript configuration file to ensure referenced modules are taken into account:
+When inlining CSS imports, add an update handler to your JavaScript configuration file to ensure referenced modules are taken into account:

 ```js
 {